 To achieve this he originally began with brain implants, however later in his research, he found he could accomplish similar results without them.
 Now more than 50 years later the technologies have advanced far beyond what most Americans would believe possible.

-As targeted individuals, our goal is to educate the general public about these technologies and obtain help for those captured in this virtual matrix.
+As targeted individuals, our goal is to educate the general public about these technologies now known as Havana syndrome and obtain help for those captured in this virtual matrix.

 We are located in over 200 cities and towns across the United States and more than 50 countries worldwide.